RobinNagpal/uniswap-v4-draft-docs/05_lock_flash_accounting.md

 # Main Components
-In `PoolManager` "locking" is essentially a way to ensure certain operations are coordinated and don't interfere with each other
+In `PoolManager` "locking" is essentially a way to ensure certain operations are coordinated and don't interfere with each other.
 Here are the main components of the locking mechanism:

 ### 1. **Locking and Unlocking:**
   - The `lock` function is where the locking mechanism is initiated.
 It pushes the `msg.sender` (the caller of the function) to the `lockData` which acts as a queue.

       ```solidity
       function lock(bytes calldata data) external override returns (bytes memory result) {
           lockData.push(msg.sender);

           result = ILockCallback(msg.sender).lockAcquired(data);

           if (lockData.length == 1) {
               if (lockData.nonzeroDeltaCount != 0) revert CurrencyNotSettled();
               delete lockData;
           } else {
               lockData.pop();
           }
       }
       ```

   - During the lock, a callback function `ILockCallback(msg.sender).lockAcquired(data)` is called, where the locked contract can perform necessary operations.

   - After the operations in the callback are completed, it either deletes the `lockData` if it is the only element, signifying the release of the lock, or it pops the last element from `lockData`, signifying that the lock is released by that particular address.

 ### 2. **Queue Management:**

   - The queue management is handled by the `LockDataLibrary`.
 This library provides functionality to push, pop, and get active locks from the `lockData`.

   - The queue is managed in a way that it allows you to keep a track of locker addresses and ensure that only the active locker can perform certain operations.

 ### 3. **Non-Zero Deltas Tracking:**

   - `nonzeroDeltaCount` is a variable in `LockData` structure that keeps track of non-zero deltas across all lockers.
 A delta here appears to represent a kind of balance or a state that changes during operations.

   - In the `_accountDelta` function, if a delta changes from or to zero, the `nonzeroDeltaCount` is updated accordingly.
     This is crucial for tracking the net changes made by each locker and ensuring that everything nets to zero at the end of operations.

 ### 4. **Restricted Access:**

   - The modifier `onlyByLocker` is used to restrict access to certain functions.
 It ensures that a function can only be called by the address that currently holds the lock.
       ```solidity
       modifier onlyByLocker() {
           address locker = lockData.getActiveLock();
           if (msg.sender != locker) revert LockedBy(locker);
           _;
       }
       ```
   - Several functions in the contract, such as `modifyPosition`, `swap`, `donate`, `take`, `mint`, and `settle`, use the `onlyByLocker` modifier.
 This ensures that only the entity that has currently locked the contract can modify positions, swap tokens, etc. This helps ensure operations are atomic and avoid potential race conditions.

 # Locking Diagram